 UVA rays penetrate clothing.
-Why do you need uva rays for chickens?
+Why are uva rays needed for chickens?
+Benefits

 UVA rays, which reach the surface of the earth all year round and even through clouds, make up 95% of all ultraviolet radiation.
 They penetrate clouds, glass and the epidermis.
-Unlike UVB rays, they act painlessly, however, they penetrate very deep into the skin and reach the dermis cells.
-The rays provoke the synthesis of free radicals, and their effect is felt afterwards:
+Unlike UVB rays, they act painlessly, however, they penetrate very deeply into the skin and reach the dermal cells.
+The rays provoke the synthesis of free radicals, and their effects are felt subsequently:

-• photoaging: a change in the direction of elastin and collagen fibers, as a result of which the skin loses its elasticity, wrinkles appear;
+• photoaging: a change in the direction of elastin and collagen fibers, as a result of which the skin loses elasticity and wrinkles appear;

-• hypersensitivity to the sun, often called allergies (redness, itching, summer sun dermatitis);
+• hypersensitivity to the sun, more often called allergies (redness, itching, summer solar dermatitis);

 • skin cancer.